-- If you've been in the business world for a while, then you definitely know the importance of having a business plan before starting out.
+- If you've been in the business world for a while, then you definitely know the importance of creating a business plan before starting out.

-- However, simply writing down a beautiful business plan is not enough to get your business up, running, and gaining money.
+- However, simply writing down a beautiful business plan is not enough to get your business up, running, and gaining sales.

-You have a lot of work ahead of you.
-So here are the 5 key things you should do next after you write your business plan.
+Here are the 5 key things you should do next after you write your business plan:

 1. Get help